This post may contain affiliate links. Please read our disclosure policy.

 (Thin pork chops may work, but they require a shorter cooking time.) - Yellow Mustard (optional)

-- 1 teaspoon smoked paprika (optional; alternatively, use 1 tablespoon of regular paprika or a combination)
+- smoked paprika (optional; alternatively, use 1 tablespoon of regular paprika or a combination)

 Recipe Tip